zydou/arti/doc/dev/notes/key-management.md

     /// The path of a key in the C Tor key store. pub struct CTorPath(PathBuf);

-    /// The location of a key on a smartcard pub struct HsmLocation {
-        /// The slot where the key is located.
-        slot: usize
-        // TODO hs: what other fields does this need?
-    }

     /// Information about where a particular key could be stored. pub trait KeyIdentity: Serialize + Deserialize {
         /// The location of the key in the Arti key store.